Suspect in Homeland Security Secretary Kristi Noem’s purse theft is charged in federal court - WTOP News

 The agent’s affidavit doesn’t name Noem, but the information in court records matches details of the theft from her.

-Bustamante Leiva also is suspected of stealing purses from two other people at other restaurants earlier this month, the affidavit says.
+Bustamante Leiva, 49. also is suspected of stealing purses from two other people at other restaurants earlier this month, the affidavit says.
 He used a credit card stolen from one of the women to buy wine at a grocery store, the agent wrote.

 Bustamante Leiva appeared to be “acting in concert” with a second suspect during one of the thefts, according to the affidavit,